Mental health professional: Social worker

 Social workers in the area of mental health may assess, treat, develop treatment plans, provide case management and/or rights advocacy to individuals with mental health problems.
 They can work independently or within clinics/service agencies, usually in collaboration with other health care professionals.

 In the US, they are often referred to as clinical social workers; each state specifies the responsibilities and limitations of this profession.
 State licensing boards and national certification boards require clinical social workers to have a master's or doctoral degree (MSW or DSW/PhD) from a university.
-The doctorate in social work requires submission of a major original contribution to the field in order to be awarded the degree.
+The doctorate in social work requires submission of a major original contribution to the field to be awarded the degree.

-In the UK, there is a now a standardized three-year undergraduate social work degree, or two-year postgraduate masters for those who already have an undergraduate social sciences degree or others and relevant work experience.
+In the UK, there is now a standardized three-year undergraduate social work degree, or a two-year postgraduate master's for those who already have an undergraduate social sciences degree or other relevant work experience.
 These courses include mandatory supervised work experience in social work, which may include mental health services.
 Successful completion allows an individual to register and work as a qualified social worker.
 There are various additional optional courses for gaining qualifications specific to mental health, for example training in psychotherapy or, in England and Wales, for the role of Approved Mental Health Professional (two years' training for a legal role in the assessment and detention of eligible mentally disordered people under the Mental Health Act (1983) as amended in 2007).

 Social workers in England and Wales are now able to become Approved Clinicians (AC) under the Mental Health Act 2007 following a period of further training (likely at postgraduate degree/diploma or doctoral level).
 Historically, this role was reserved for psychiatrist medical doctors, but has now extended to registered mental health professionals, such as social workers, psychologists and mental health nurses.

 In general, it is the psycho-social model rather than, or in addition to, the dominant medical model, that is the underlying rationale for mental health social work.
 This may include a focus on social causation, labeling, critical theory and social constructiveness.
 Many argue social workers need to work with medical and health colleagues to provide an effective service but they also need to be at the forefront of processes that include and empower service users.

 Social workers also prepare social work administration and may hold positions in human services systems as administration or Executives to Administration in the US.
 Social workers, similar to psychiatric rehabilitation, updates its professional education programs based upon current developments in the fields (e.g., support services) and serve a multicultural client base.